Ubloobok/Materials/README.md

 Hi stranger,

-I'm Nikita, keen and philosophical Software Engineer, primarily specialized in Back-end, .NET and Distributed Systems (former Microservices, former Service-Oriented-Architecture (SOA)).
+I'm Nikita, philosophical and pragmatic Software Engineer, primarily specialized in Back-end, .NET and Distributed Systems (former Microservices, former Service-Oriented-Architecture (SOA)).

 This repo is set of links to my articles, slides for events, personal notes etc. Personally curated, but public for easier access.